Introduction

 Appellate Division —– decided on 16.05.2019 —- National Bank Limited and Ors.
 Vs. M.R.
 Trading Company

-and obtaining Rule on such misconceived contempt petition is tantamount to practicing fraud upon the Court.
-Knowing full well about the non-existent interim order, the respondent made a false representation before the Court of law with dishonest intention, so he is guilty of practicing fraud upon the Court.’’
+and obtaining a Rule on such a misconceived contempt petition is tantamount to practising fraud upon the Court.
+Knowing full well about the non-existent interim order, the respondent made a false representation before the Court of law with dishonest intention, so he is guilty of practising fraud upon the Court.’’

 ‘’ Be that as it may, let us now consider the allegation of CONTEMPT.
 The basis of the allegation arises out of the non-compliance of the Order passed by the High Court Division in Civil Revision No. 2221 of 2005, in its Judgment dated 6-12-2005.

 1. But the order was not complied with by the contemners.
-It may be recalled that the decree obtained by the petitioner is in the nature of declaration that the Order dated 28-4-1980, canceling the allotment made in favor of Moheruddin Chowdhury, was illegal.
+It may be recalled that the decree obtained by the petitioner is like a declaration that the Order dated 28-4-1980, cancelling the allotment made in favour of Moheruddin Chowdhury, was illegal.

 1. No doubt this declaration is binding upon RAJUK and all concerned in respect of Plot Nos.
 20 and 20A.
 But the decree did not spell out any direction.